 It was over.
-Only half yard between us now.
+Only half a yard between us now.

 Suddenly two bright lights blazed to life from my right, followed by the revving of an engine, then the loud screeching of tires.
 I turned to see a dark car come plummeting towards us.

-I dove backwards just in time to see it race by, and Jack, Jack never stood a chance.
-The car crashed straight into him and his body flew several yards back, land, and flip over five or six times before rolling to a stop.
-His body was broken, twisted, and unmoving.
+I dove backwards just in time to see it race by, and Jack?
+Jack never stood a chance.
+The car crashed right into him.
+His body flew several yards, landed, then flipped over five or six times before rolling to a stop.
+His body lay broken, twisted, and unmoving.
 I prayed it would stay that way.

-The car came to a stop skidded to a halt right after hitting Jack.
+The car skidded to a halt right after hitting Jack.
 The driver’s side door opened, and out stepped none other than Brando.

 “How’s my driving, dumbass!” he hollered at Jack’s corpse, then turned to me.
 “Hey J., you okay?”

 I gaped at him.
 Then I started laughing.
 “Dude!
 That was badass!”
 I shuffled over to him.

 Brando beamed.
 “Yeah,” he said, stretching his arms, as if saving my fricking life was no big deal.
 “It was nothing.
 I thought you were doing fine until you reached your car.”